tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/05_01_Customer_Consent_Tutorial.md

 ## Customer Consent Tutorial

+Each customer can set consent preferences by accessing the Consent Management menu option from the Customer menu.

+When accessing this menu option, the customer can review the list of consents, define whether to opt-in or opt-out to each one, or view historical information about opting-in or opting-out of previously performed activities.

 The following simulation of working within DPM Consent Management will show you how to log in, opt-in or opt-out of Consents, and view the history of Consent actions.

 [Login to the System](05_02_Customer_Login.md)